Health, History, Horses and the Arts

 Saratoga Performing Arts Center hosts the Freihofer's Jazz Festival, annually in June, which was founded in 1978 by jazz impresario George Wein.
 This two day music and arts festival has featured a who’s who of jazz greats over the years including Miles Davis, Dave Brubeck, B.B.
 King, Wayne Shorter and Ray Charles.
 The festival draws thousands of fans from across the Northeast and throughout North America each year.

 Saratoga is the summer home for the NYC Ballet, Philadelphia Orchestra and the Chamber Music Society of Lincoln Center.
-This year the world famous Bolshoi Ballet has included Saratoga as part of it USA tour performing Don Quixote.
 In addition Live Nation books SPAC for Dave Mathews, Phish and other major rock tours each summer.

 And the cuisine in Saratoga is award winning.
 With more than 150 restaurants to choose from with menus representing local farms to world cuisine, foodies will savor the experience.
-Then there is always shopping.
 Saratoga streets are lined with specialty shops, galleries and unique boutiques.
-And if you crave the outdoors get outside and enjoy many options for golfing, hiking, bike riding, boating and lake beaches while exploring the Foothills of the Adirondack Park.
+And if you crave the outdoors get outside and enjoy many options for golfing, hiking, biking, boating, kayaking, swimming and numerous winter sports while exploring the Foothills of the Adirondack Park.

 Saratoga Springs and Saratoga County is truly an ideal and exceptional destination offering a rich experience that is only three hours from Boston, Philadelphia, NYC and Montreal.